Reducing customer wait time and employee workload with a digitized onboarding flow.

 June - July 2025

 I loved MagiQuest as a kid.
-I hope my love for the game shows in this prototype.
+I hope my love for the game shows in my design process.

 Exploration & Learning